gaschgithub/reaper-audiobook-toolkit/README.md

 ## Intended Audience

 This repository is intended for:
-- researchers and students interested in **practice-based tool development** for audio production,
+- researchers and students interested in **practice-based tool development** for audio production
-- audiobook editors working with REAPER and Lua scripting,
+- audiobook editors working with REAPER and Lua scripting
 - reviewers evaluating research portfolios